plewis/plewis.github.io/phylogenetics/lab-searching.md

 ## Find the most parsimonious tree for all 35 taxa

+Use the following command to get PAUP to list the options for hsearch:

+    hsearch ?

 Modify your _run.nex_ file to conduct a heuristic search on _all 35 taxa_ having the following characteristics:
 * The starting trees are each generated by the stepwise addition method, using random addition of sequences (you will employ the `addseq` and `start` keywords for this)
 * Swap using NNI branch swapping (you will employ the `swap` keyword for this)
-* Set the `nbest` option to `all` because we want to be saving just the best trees, not suboptimal trees (yes, this option is a little confusing).
+* Set the `nbest` option to `all` because we want to be saving all (and only) the best trees, not suboptimal trees (yes, this is confusing given how we just used the `nbest` command).
 * Set the random number seed to 5555 using the `rseed` option (this determines the sequence of pseudorandom numbers used for the random additions; ordinarily you would not need to set the random number seed, but we will do this here to ensure that we all get the same results)
 * Do 500 replicate searches; each replicate represents an independent search starting from a different random-addition tree (you will use the `nreps` keyword for this).

-Use the following command to get PAUP to list the options for hsearch:

-    hsearch ?

 {% comment %}
 hsearch start=stepwise addseq=random swap=nni nbest=all rseed=5555 nreps=500;
 {% endcomment %}

-Remember you can comment out portions of your Nexus file if you don't want to lose them: e.g.,
+Remember, you can comment out portions of your Nexus file if you don't want to lose them: e.g.,

     #nexus